seobeomjin/Multi-modal-Dataset-from-Wikipedia/crawler/README.md

 We developed a screening pipeline to crawl pairs.<br>
-Please Note that if Wikipedia html constructions are little changed, you have to modify the html parser.
+Please Note that if the Wikipedia html structure is little changed, you have to modify the html in the crawler.
 ## How to run
 ```bash
 # crawl Featured Articles